Sex in the States

 • is/has ever been pregnant

 • Clinics called “Title X clinics”—pronounced “title ten”—provide sexual and reproductive health care to both teens and adults.
-Title X clinics offer many services, including prescriptions for the Pill, pregnancy option counseling, and testing for pregnancy and sexually transmitted diseases and infections, including HIV.
+Title X clinics offer many services, including prescriptions for the Pill, pregnancy option counseling, and testing for pregnancy and sexually transmitted infections, including HIV.

 • If you go to a Title X clinic, your appointment will be completely confidential.